Dear Students!

 Courses without mandatory attendance, which are concluded with a single exam.

-Courses that may have mandatory attendance and whose assessment must consist of several partial performances. - Announcements before the start of the semester
+Courses that may have mandatory attendance and whose assessment must consist of several deliverables (tests, submissions …). - Announcements before the semester start

-The dates, objectives, format (in-person, hybrid, online, etc.), content, and methods of courses must always be announced via TISS before the start of the semester.
-Additionally, for the associated exams, the dates, content, format, and assessment criteria must also be announced.
+The dates, objectives, format (in-person, hybrid, online, etc.), content, and methods of courses must be announced via TISS before the start of the semester.
+Additionally, for exams, the dates, content, format, and assessment criteria must also be announced.

-For examination-inherent courses, it must also be defined in advance what the partial performances of these courses are.
+For courses with continuous assessment, it must also be defined in advance what the deliverables are.

 Exams

 - Exam Modalities: Exams can be written, oral, or both written and oral.
 Oral exams are public, and the exam result must be announced immediately after the exam.
 In the case of a negative assessment, the reasons for the negative grade must also be announced after the exam.
-In the case of an examination board, the deliberation and voting on the assessment are not public.
+If an examination board grades, the deliberation and voting on the assessment are not public.

 - Exam Review by Student Representatives

 - Right to Retake Exams: You have the right to retake a failed exam up to four times (i.e., five attempts), and a failed StEOP exam up to three times (4 attempts).
-The fourth and fifth attempts must be taken before an examination board, provided the exam is conducted as a single examination process (i.e., not for examination-inherent courses, such as exercises).
-You may also retake passed exams once within six months of taking the exam or before the end of the study section.
-In this case, the grade of the last exam counts, even if it is worse than that of the first exam.
+The fourth and fifth attempts must be graded by an examination board, provided the course is without continuous assessment.
+You may also retake passed courses once within six months of taking the course or before the end of the study section.
+In this case, the grade of the last attempt counts, regardless of it being better or worse than that of the previous attempt.

-New since Winter Semester 2022/23: For the final exam of the study program, there is an additional sixth attempt. - Right to Object to Exams: If a serious deficiency occurred during the conduct of a negatively assessed exam, you have the right to object to this exam within 4 weeks.
-If the objection is upheld, the exam does not count towards your exam attempts.
+Since winter semester 2022/23: the final course of your study programme, has an additional sixth attempt. - Right to Object to Exams: If a serious deficiency occurred during the conduct of a negatively assessed course, you have the right to object to the negative grade within 4 weeks.
+If the objection is upheld, the attempt is erased i.e. it is like it never happened.

-- Failure to Appear Despite Registration: Deregister at least two working days before the exam if you do not wish to take it.
-If you remain registered but do not appear, no certificate may be issued to you, and it will not count as an attempt.
-(A ban for the next date is possible, even if you are only on the waiting list)
+- Missing exams despite being registered: Deregister at least two working days before the exam you don’t intend on taking it.
+If you remain registered but do not appear, you may not be graded, and it will not count as an attempt.
+(You may be banned for the next exam date, this applies to the waiting list too)

-- Taking Exams After a Course Expires: You have the option to take the exam for a course up to three semesters after the course has expired.
-This also applies if an equivalent course is offered for the course.
+- Taking Exams After a Course is discontinued: You you have possibility to take the exam for a course up to three semesters after the course is discontinued.
+This also applies if a replacement course is offered.

-- Waiting List Regulation: If you are on the waiting list for an exam date, you must still appear for the appointment.
-If there are available spots at the exam, you can take it immediately.
+- Waiting List Regulation: If you are on the waiting list for an exam date, you must still appear.
+If there are available spots for the exam, you can take it immediately.
 Otherwise, the Dean of Studies must provide you with an alternative date as soon as possible, preferably within 2 weeks.

-- Leave of Absence: Under certain circumstances, it is possible to interrupt your studies at TU Wien for a short period without your admission to the study program at TU Wien expiring.
-During the leave of absence, no academic achievements can be made.
+- Academic Leave: You can apply to interrupt your studies at TU Wien for a short period (max.
+6 semesters in total) without your admission to the study program at TU Wien expiring.
+Further information can be found on the TU Wien website.
+During leave you cannot pass courses.
 Further information can be found on the TU Wien website.

 - Exam Dates for Lectures: For lectures, at least three exam dates must be offered each semester, specifically at the beginning, in the middle, and at the end of the semester.
 The dates must be announced before the start of the semester.

-- Exam Registration: the registration period must be at least two weeks and must end no more than one week before the exam date.
+- Exam Registration: registrations must open at least two weeks before and end no earlier than one week before the exam.

 - Exams before an Examination Board: